 Realistically though there is not truly one answer that would be the correct answer for everyone.
-The amount of time that you can wear your contacts per day is going to ultimately depend on you and what you do on a daily basis.
+The amount of time that you can wear your contacts per day is going to ultimately depend on you, what you do on a daily basis and your eyes.

 What Could Affect Wear Time

 There are a number of factors that could affect the amount of time that you wear your contacts throughout the day.
 This is why there isn’t a definite answer but only a range that anyone could truly give you on how long you should be wearing your contact lenses.
 Here are some factors that could affect how long you wear your contacts:

 - Environment/Weather – The environment that you are in has a lot to do with how long you are able to wear your contact lenses.
 If you work in an environment where there could be a breeze, or it is windy out your contact lenses may dry out quicker.
 Hotter weather also makes your contact lenses dry out quicker.
 This might reduce the duration of the time you are able to wear your contacts, you could use contact lens rewetting drops to help with them drying out.

 - Dry Eyes – If you already have dry eyes, contact lenses could make it worse.
 Eye drops may help here, if not sometimes you may be able to talk to your eye doctor about a change in brands, that may help as well.